rsachdeva/illuminatingdeposits-gcp-trigger/README.md

 **---------------------------**
 ## Cloud Function Deploy: gcf_upload
-gcf_upload google cloud function is triggered by HTTP request and submits HTTP POST request body to goolge cloud storage bucket for further processing.
+gcf_upload google cloud function is triggered by HTTP request and submits HTTP POST request body to google cloud storage bucket for further processing.
+Terraform is used to deploy gcf_upload to google cloud.
+The service account used for deployment needs keys to be generated and stored in the deploy/terraform folder with the file being renamed to keys.json.
+The gcf_upload is written in Go and uses google cloud storage and google cloud functions.

 ### Make steps for gcf_upload deployment in cloud:
 Add alias tf=terraform in .zshrc or equivalent